Streaming App Logs to Log Management Services

 This topic describes how to drain logs from Cloud Foundry to a third-party log management service.

-Cloud Foundry aggregates logs for all instances of your applications as well as for requests made to your applications through internal components of Cloud Foundry.
-For example, when the Cloud Foundry Router forwards a request to an application, the Router records that event in the log stream for that app.
+Cloud Foundry aggregates logs for all instances of your apps as well as for requests made to your apps through internal components of Cloud Foundry.
+For example, when the Cloud Foundry Router forwards a request to an app, the Router records that event in the log stream for that app.
 Run the following command to access the log stream for an app in the terminal:

 $ cf logs YOUR-APP-NAME